George Gordon, 1st Marquess of Huntly: Biography

 The son of George Gordon, 5th Earl of Huntly, and of Anne, daughter of James Hamilton, 2nd Earl of Arran and Duke of Châtellerault, he was educated in France as a Roman Catholic.
-He took part in the plot which led to the execution of James Douglas, 4th Earl of Morton in 1581 and in the conspiracy which saved King James VI from the Ruthven raiders in 1583.
+He took part as the 6th Earl of Huntly in the plot which led to the execution of James Douglas, 4th Earl of Morton in 1581 and in the conspiracy which saved King James VI from the Ruthven raiders in 1583.
 In 1588 he signed the Presbyterian confession of faith, but continued to engage in plots for the Spanish invasion of Scotland.
 On 28 November he was appointed captain of the guard, and while carrying out his duties at Holyrood his treasonable correspondence was discovered.
 King James, however, finding the Roman Catholic lords useful as a foil to the tyranny of the Kirk, was at this time seeking Spanish aid in case Queen Elizabeth I tried to challenge his right to the English throne; Huntly, always one of his favourites, was pardoned.

 The Scottish Justice Clerk, Lewis Bellenden wrote of Huntly in October 1587, alleged to be a promoter of the Catholic faith at court:to the Earl of Huntly's lying in his majesty's chamber and preaching Papistry, truth it is I think he be a Papist, but not precise as he had not rather lie in a fair gentlewoman's chamber than either in the king's, or yet where he might have an hundred masses.

 Huntly married Henrietta Stewart, daughter of Esmé Stewart and Catherine de Balsac, on 21 July 1588.
 They had contracted to marry in 1581.
 James VI composed a poetic entertainment with speeches from Mercury, a group of nymphs, Agrestis, and some comedy.
 This marriage increased Huntly's influence and connections within Scotland and also brought him closer to French Catholic influences.

 He was the father of Mary Gordon, who married William Douglas, 1st Marquess of Douglas.